yehia67/documentation/wallets/0.1/hub/references/api-reference.md

 # API reference

-**To simplify connections to the Tangle and the Hub database, Hub has a gRPC API.
+**Hub has a gRPC API that simplifies connections to the Tangle and the Hub database.
 Use this API reference to find methods and learn what they do.**

 <a name="hub.proto"></a>